BlessingBassey/AMMI-Speech-Lig-Aikuma/README.md

 Data were collected from the Jehovah Witness Church online using this link https://www.jw.org/pcm/wetin-we-get/different-different-book/jesus/preaching-work-galilee/sermon-on-the-mount/

-The data was about the Bible stories. elicitation by text were made in the Ibibio language
+The data was about the Bible stories.
+Elicitation by text were made in the Ibibio language.
+I segmented the data into chunks of like 10-15 words per sentence, and I had up to 50-57 sentences making up a section, and over all I have 20 sections.
+The the folder, there is a notebook called Nigerian_Pidgin_preprocessing.ipynb , The notebook was used to do some data preprocessing.
+In there, I calculated hours of speech I recorded, filtered out the corrupted files, Organized the data by matching the recoding to it corresponding label text file using the linkers in each of the sections.
+Afterwards, I splited the data into train test and validation set, and also have the data/charset.txt file which shows the different characters